Use the arrows to scroll through some of Auburn's

 The Auburn Family

-At Auburn, you aren't just another student or alumni, you become part of the Auburn Family.
+At Auburn, you aren't just another student or alumni, you are part of the Auburn Family.
 No matter where you came from and where you go, you'll always share this connection.

 Aubie was the first inductee to the Mascot Hall of Fame in 2006.